Swedish Royal Burial Sites: House of Bernadotte, 1818 – present

 Riddarholmen Church is Stockholm’s oldest preserved building.
 It was originally built as a part of a Roman Catholic monastery in the late 13th century and is Stockholm’s only preserved medieval monastery church.
 During the Reformation, it was transformed into a Protestant church.
 Now it is used only as a burial place and a place for commemorative services.

-Tomb of King Gustav II Adolf (Gustavus Adolphus the Great, first Swedish monarch to be buried at Riddarholmen Church; Photo Credit – Susan Flantzer
+Tomb of King Gustav II Adolf, the first Swedish monarch to be buried at Riddarholmen Church; Photo Credit – Susan Flantzer

-From the time of the funeral of King Gustav II Adolf (Gustavus Adolphus the Great) in 1634, Riddarholmen Church served as the royal burial church.
+From the death of King Gustav II Adolf (Gustavus Adolphus the Great) in 1634, Riddarholmen Church served as the royal burial church.
 Swedish monarchs from King Gustav II Adolf (died 1632, interred 1634) to King Gustaf V (died 1950) were buried at Riddarholmen Church except for Queen Christina who converted to Roman Catholicism, abdicated, and was buried at St. Peter’s Basilica in Rome.

 Europe_August 5 to 18 371

-Interior of Riddarholmen Church – Photo by Susan Flantzer
+Interior of Riddarholmen Church – Photo Credit – Susan Flantzer

 The Bernadotte Chapel within Riddarholmen Church contains the tombs of the Bernadotte kings and their wives from King Carl XIV John to King Gustav V.